rahul1368/byheap/README.md

 # Params for BinaryHeap constructor?

-BinaryHeap constructor accepts 2 parameters.
+#### BinaryHeap constructor accepts two parameters (List<...node>,type).
-First parameter is a list of keys(integers) , where list represent in order traversal of complete binary tree node values.First element of list represent the root of given complete binary tree.
+##### First parameter is a list of keys(integers) , where list represent in order traversal of complete binary tree node values.First element of list represent the root of given complete binary tree.

-# For example:
+##### Second Parameter : Type of Binary Heap ==> Max Heap or Min Heap
+##### Type can accept two values 1(for Max Heap) or 2(for Min Heap).

+##  Binary Heap
+### A Binary Heap is a Binary Tree with following properties.
+#### 1) It’s a complete tree (All levels are completely filled except possibly the last level and the last level has all keys as left as possible).
+This property of Binary Heap makes them suitable to be stored in an array.

+#### 2) A Binary Heap is either Min Heap or Max Heap.
+In a Min Binary Heap, the key at root must be minimum among all keys present in Binary Heap.
+The same property must be recursively true for all nodes in Binary Tree.
+Max Binary Heap is similar to MinHeap.

+## Examples of Min Heap:

     List representing binary tree A: [10,20,100,30]  // In order traversal of tree left to right List representing binary tree B: [10,15,30,40,50,100,40] // In order traversal of tree left to right